morisky78/mo-react-profile/README.md

 # Mo Risk's React Portfolio

 ## Description
 This is my portfolio webpage, a single-page application built with React.
 This will provide my brief bio, some of most recent projects with deployed page and github links, contact form, and downloadable resume.
-This application doesn't include a back-end side, so the form will not send any information for now.

 ## Usage
 - The URL of the Deployed page: